frodsan/mongoid-minitest/README.md

 ## Unit Tests

-To run unit tests, run `bundle exec rake`.
+To run unit tests, run `bundle exec rake` or `bundle exec guard` to run in auto mode.